-The objectives should include how the project will address strengths as well as the barriers to adoption of the previous SARE research results, with a specific emphasis on the environmental, social, and economic aspects of the project.
+The objectives should include how the project will address barriers to the adoption of previous SARE research results, with a specific emphasis on the environmental, social, and economic aspects.
 Objectives must be specific, measurable, achievable, and realistic, and should include the target audience.
-Please do NOT confuse objectives (e.g., to increase knowledge, skills or technical capacity of ag professionals) with activities (e.g., to develop and conduct a workshop).
+Please do not confuse objectives (e.g., to increase knowledge, skills or technical capacity of ag professionals) with activities (e.g., to develop and conduct a workshop).
 For more details see Successful Objectives.